top of page

 1. Find a doctor who will listen, and who will accept your invisible symptoms as the truth.
 If your current doctor isn’t listening, ask for a referral and seek out a second or even a third opinion if necessary.
 Many wellness practitioners are still uneducated in this area of health.
 It’s a new area of medicine, with new information coming out all the time.
 Find someone who understands mast cells.

 2. Connect with others.
 Finding a supportive community can help reduce that feeling of isolation, and provide connection with other individuals struggling with similar issues.
 You don’t have to go it alone.
-One place you can connect is to join one of our live classes, and coming Summer 2024, our Histamine Haven Online Community will open its doors.
-Make sure to sign up for our newsletter here to get all the updates!
+One place you can connect is to join our next free Master Class The Histamine Connection.
+We'll get you started in understanding what's going on, and get you started on solutions.

 3. Talk to family members and friends.
 Explain that you have a health condition that impacts a lot of different parts of your body.
 Some symptoms may be visible, but many are not.
 You may or may not wish to share what those symptoms are, but explaining that you are exploring your health and learning to manage your symptoms can provide a good starting point for those people in your life who want to support you.
 If you have limited energy, share Are You a Spoonie? with those you love.